MichaelKyrollos/GR28-scrabble/README.md

 ## Current Milestone - Milestone 2:
   - The game supports 2-4 players (The user specifies the number of players before the game starts)
-  - Players can place a word, redraw tiles, skip their turn or end the game
+  - Players can place a word, redraw tiles, skip their turn or end the game using a GUI
+  - The game now correctly validates and scores word placement (letters are connected, adjacent words are also valid, etc.)
   - Model-View-Controller design used for the Scrabble game.
   - Unit tests added to test the program